You can challenge a will in North Carolina on several grounds:

 If a will was not executed with the proper formalities, it can be contested and found invalid under North Carolina law.

-- Undue Influence.
-A will can be contested on the grounds of undue influence.
-Undue influence consists “of evidence by [the] caveator of that combination of facts, circumstances and inferences from which a jury could find that the purported last will and testament is not the product of testator’s free and unconstrained act, but rather that it is the result of an overpowering influence exerted by someone on the testator sufficient to overcome testator’s free will and agency and to substitute for it the will and wishes of that other person, so that testator executed a will that he otherwise would not have executed.”
+of evidence by [the] caveator of that combination of facts, circumstances and inferences from which a jury could find that the purported last will and testament is not the product of testator’s free and unconstrained act, but rather that it is the result of an overpowering influence exerted by someone on the testator sufficient to overcome testator’s free will and agency and to substitute for it the will and wishes of that other person, so that testator executed a will that he otherwise would not have executed.

 In re Will of Andrews.